d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

         The data related to authenticating the messages associated with this sending IP address.

+        Contains, in order, an optional unlimited number of "dkim" elements, then an optional "spf" element.

         This element contains DKIM and SPF results, uninterpreted with respect to DMARC.